rozenmd/form-validation-problem/README.md

 ## Submission

-Please email us a link to your fork of this repository, or a zip of your solution to `mitch.lane@inquisitive.com` and `ky.cheng@inquisitive.com`.
+Please email us a link to your fork of this repository, or a zip of your solution to `rose.pollock@inquisitive.com`.